16. 10. 2026, 7 p.m.

 Leoš Janáček: The Diary of One Who Disappeared, JW V/12 / song cycle for tenor, alto, three female voices, and piano

-Mařatka’s composition Pastoral Fables from 2016 is inspired by the world of folk music and its instruments, which the composer sets in dialogue with conventional instruments.
-Among the folk instruments heard are the bezovák (elder-wood bagpipe), chamois horn, ragman’s whistle, nose flute, shepherd’s trumpet, and bone flute.
+Kryštof Mařatka’s 2016 composition Pastoral Fables is inspired by the world of folk music and its instrumentation, which the author uses in confrontation with other instruments.
+It features instruments such as the elderberry pipe, chamois horn, ragman’s whistle, nose flute, shepherd’s horn, and bone flute.

-The composition Altotem, a nocturnal archaic music piece for viola with piano accompaniment, is inspired by key collections of a leading French institution exhibiting treasures of the past and of the very origins of human activity: the National Museum of Archaeology in Saint-Germain-en-Laye near Paris.
-The composer explains that in his imagination, the “altotem” is a mythical ancient and forgotten musical instrument—some kind of predecessor to the modern viola—which, through its archaic and unusual sound, protects the museum’s collections, watching over them and keeping a guarding hand above them.
-The name itself reflects this idea, composed of two parts: alto, meaning viola, and totem, a symbol of protection and guardianship.
+The composition Altotem, nocturnal archaic music for viola with piano accompaniment, is inspired by key collections of a leading French institution that exhibits treasures of the past and the origins of human activity in general: the National Archaeology Museum in Saint-Germain-en-Laye near Paris.
+The composer states that in his imagination, the altotem is an imaginary ancient and forgotten musical instrument, a kind of predecessor to the modern viola, which, through its performance with archaizing and unusual acoustics, protects the museum’s collections, watching over them and holding a protective hand.
+This is also the origin of its name, composed of two parts: alto as in viola, and totem, a symbol of protection and patronage.

-It was also in Lidové noviny that Janáček encountered the text for another composition, the song cycle The Diary of One Who Disappeared.
-During the Prague National Theatre premiere of Jenůfa in May 1916, the newspaper published in serial form an anonymous poetic cycle entitled From the Pen of a Self-taught Man.
-The story of a young man’s love for a gypsy girl, for whom he abandons his parents and sacrifices his peaceful life in exchange for love and freedom, captivated Janáček, who carefully preserved the clippings.
-He began composing the cycle in August 1917, shortly after meeting Kamila Stösslová, who would become his lifelong confidante and muse.
-Although he struggled with the work in 1917 and 1918, he returned to it with renewed focus in 1919, finally completing it, though still unsure how it should be performed.
-The breakthrough came in 1921, when pianist and conductor Břetislav Bakala and tenor Jaroslav Lecian performed parts of it for him.
-Janáček then revised the cycle and agreed to its public premiere, which took place on 18 April 1923 in the Reduta Hall in Brno.
-Today, The Diary of One Who Disappeared ranks among the most compelling song cycles of the 20th century.
+In Lidové noviny, Janáček also discovered the text for another composition, the song cycle The Diary of One Who Disappeared.
+This happened around the time of the premiere of Jenůfa at the Prague National Theatre in May 1916, when an anonymous poetry cycle From the Pen of a Self-Taught Man (Z péra samoukova) was being serialized in Lidové noviny.
+Janáček was intrigued by the story of a young boy’s love for a Romani girl, for whom he left his parents and sacrificed his previously peaceful life for love and freedom, and he clipped the text out.
+He began composing the song cycle The Diary of One Who Disappeared in August 1917, shortly after meeting his future friend and muse, Kamila Stösslová, in Luhačovice.
+However, he abandoned the unfinished composition and returned to it the following year, again without much success.
+He dedicated himself to the work with passion only in 1919, when he completed it and had it copied.
+Yet, he was still not satisfied.
+He could not envision how the cycle should be interpreted and therefore put it aside once more.
+He returned to it only after parts of the cycle were performed for him in early 1921 by pianist and conductor Břetislav Bakala and tenor Jaroslav Lecian.
+Janáček then revised the piece and agreed to a public performance, which took place on April 18, 1923, in the Reduta Hall in Brno: today, The Diary of One Who Disappeared ranks among the most interesting song cycles in 20th-century literature.